Class AbstractCompilerMojo

 protected abstract Set<String> getIncludes()

-Returns the inclusion filters for the compiler, or an empty list for all Java source files..
+Returns the inclusion filters for the compiler, or an empty list for all Java source files.
 The filter patterns are described in FileSystem.getPathMatcher(String).
-If no syntax is specified, the default syntax is "glob".
+If no syntax is specified, the default syntax is a derivative of "glob" compatible with the behavior of Maven 3.

 Returns: